vibansal/HapCUT2/utilities/README.md

 Here is a brief description of the output:
 ```
 switch rate:          switch errors as a fraction of possible positions for switch errors
 mismatch rate:        mismatch errors as a fraction of possible positions for mismatch errors
 flat rate:            flat errors as a fraction of possible positions for flat errors
 missing rate:         fraction of positions that were covered by an informative SNP, but were removed from the final haplotype
 phased count:         count of total SNVs phased
 AN50:                 the AN50 metric of haplotype completeness
 N50:                  the N50 metric of haplotype completeness
-max block snp %:   the fraction of SNVs in the largest (most variants phased) block
+max block snp frac:   the fraction of SNVs in the largest (most variants phased) block
 ```

 A switch error is defined as a position where the phase is switched from that of the previous heterozygous SNV, when compared to